 Further details will be made available following a formal viewing, confirmation of proof of purchase and a signed non disclosure confidentially agreement.
 Further details are available from the Selling Agents.

-Whitmuir presents a rare opportunity to acquire a renowned and diversified organic farming business within a very accessible location close to the City of Edinburgh.
+Whitmuir presents a rare opportunity to acquire a rural property home to a renowned and diversified organic farming business within a very accessible location close to the City of Edinburgh.
 The current organic farm business is centred on a purpose-built farm shop, retail business and café which boasts one of the widest ranges of organic food and produce in Scotland.

 Whitmuir is equipped with an attractive farmhouse, range of modern and traditional farm buildings and about 56.27 Ha (139.04 Acres) farmland and woodland.
 The farmhouse enjoys an attractive and private position to the north of the holding and benefits from range of adjoining traditional farm buildings forming a courtyard, and containing various stores and modern butchery with office space on 1st floor.